Gpreciat/dataTRICKS/projects/omicsDataIntegration/README.md

   <img src="https://img.shields.io/badge/Mathematical%20Optimization-Enthusiast-blueviolet.svg" alt="Mathematical Optimization">
 </p>

-# COBRA Toolbox - XomicsToModel
+# XomicsToModel - Omics data integration in genome-scale models

 ## Introduction

-The **XomicsToModel** function is a powerful tool within the COBRA Toolbox designed to bridge the gap between multi-omics data and genome-scale metabolic models.
+The `XomicsToModel` function is a powerful tool within the COBRA Toolbox designed to bridge the gap between multi-omics data and genome-scale metabolic models.
 This function serves as a transformative bridge, allowing researchers to translate various omics datasets, such as transcriptomics, proteomics, metabolomics, and literature-based "bibliomics," into context-specific metabolic models for particular cell types or conditions.

 ## Key Features

-- **Multi-Omics Integration:** XomicsToModel seamlessly integrates diverse omics data types, including transcriptomics, proteomics, metabolomics, and bibliomics, to derive context-specific metabolic models.
+- **Multi-Omics Integration:** `XomicsToModel` seamlessly integrates diverse omics data types, including transcriptomics, proteomics, metabolomics, and bibliomics, to derive context-specific metabolic models.

 - **Contextualization:** It generates metabolic models tailored to specific cell types or conditions, providing insights into the metabolic behaviors that are relevant to the given context.